March 2-3, 2018

 Senior Lecturer, SoAA+D, Indiana University

-The Make, Innovate, Learn Lab (MILL) provides educators, curious tinkerers, and inspired inventors a space to understand and demonstrate the guiding pedagogies behind making.
+The Make, Innovate, Learn Lab (MILL) [School of Education 2266] provides educators, curious tinkerers, and inspired inventors a space to understand and demonstrate the guiding pedagogies behind making.
 The first of its kind to open on the IUB campus, the MILL is a place where IUB students and faculty can pursue teaching, learning and research on making that bridge across multiple disciplines.

 Design.
 Since their inception in January of 2016 the MAD LABS have facilitated the research of individuals